Patchway: Modern Patchway

 At the end of August 2011, work began to revise the road layout on Highwood Lane, which will see all through traffic eliminated, the road being closed to normal traffic between Coniston Road and Durban Road, apart from access to the local centre at the Durban Road end.
 The south side of the then current dual-carriageway becoming part of the internal roadway network for the Charlton Hayes development and the north side being restricted to buses only.

 On 1 April 2015 the Stoke Lodge part of Patchway, which is located to the north of the railway line, on the eastern side of the A38, became part of the new parish of Stoke Lodge and The Common.

 Charlton Hayes

 Charlton Hayes is a new extension to Patchway to the south, named after the demolished village of Charlton.
 Construction started in late 2009 and includes a new bypass road from the A38 to the bottom of the Cribbs Causeway Mall.
 Approximately 6000 new homes will be in the final development.

 The new link road – Hayes Way − opened just before Christmas 2010, just in time to assist in relieving Highwood Lane of some of the serious road traffic pressure which have previously been experienced on Highwood Lane.
 The road provides a direct link from The Mall (Cribbs Causeway) to the main A38 heading north out of Bristol towards the M5/M4 junction at Almondsbury and, prior to the construction of the Aerospace Bristol museum, granted users a chance to glimpse the Concorde 216 that was stored at the airfield.

+In May 2023 it became its own parish council and is no longer part of Patchway Town Council.

+Media

+Local television news programmes are BBC Points West and ITV News West Country both broadcast from Bristol.

+The town is served by the local radio stations, BBC Radio Bristol, Heart West, Greatest Hits Radio Bristol & The South West, Hits Radio Bristol, BCfm, Kiss and Bradley Stoke Radio, a community based station which is fully operated by volunteers.

+Local newspapers are the Bristol Post and Patchway Journal which is an online newspaper.